MannyGGB/city-explorer/README.md

 ## Change Log

+30-10-2023 14:41 – Application has a GET route for the location resource and displays the location name and coordinates.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->